rieder/stellar_evolution_api/stellar_evolution_pseudocode.md

     # evolves star(star_index) for one time step
     result =
-       0  if successful
+        0 - OK
-       -1 if not implemented
-       another number if an error occurred
+            The star was evolved.
+        -1 - ERROR
+            The evolution could not complete, solution did not converge.
 ```

 ```